 Fair Isle – ‘faer ey’ = sheep island

-This explanation is supported by other studies on the word – fær; a Noun meaning “sheep” from Old Norse, itself from Proto-Germanic ‘fahaz’ – http://en.wiktionary.org/wiki/Appendix:Proto-Germanic/fahaz.
+This explanation is supported by other studies on the word ‘fær’, a Noun meaning “sheep” in Old Norse, which is itself derived from Proto-Germanic ‘fahaz’ (http://en.wiktionary.org/wiki/Appendix:Proto-Germanic/fahaz).
 (Hypothetical prehistoric ancestor language of all Germanic languages, including English.)

 The wife of William Don was Ann Fairweather.
-Her father was a certain George Fairweather.
+Her father was George Fairweather.
 I was intrigued to find this man in the 1851 census, living in Dundee and working as a factory overseer.
-A number of families lived at the stated address and those of working age had jobs in the mills.
-So this building may have been owned by the mill to house workers.
+Several families lived at the stated address, and those of working age had jobs in the mills.
+The mill may have owned this building to house its workers.
 The address recorded was 195 Faerweathers Land!

-How interesting that in the word “faer”, we have a Norse word with a Germanic root, especially that, as a Fairweather, my own roots are “Germanic”.
+How interesting that in the word “faer”, we have a Norse word with a Germanic root, especially that, as a Fairweather, my own roots are Low Country “Germanic”.
 But what about “weather”?
-Early spellings of the surname include Fawvedder; Faarvedder; Faarwedder; Fairvedder so it’s a word that has evolved and changed over the centuries.
-It is interesting to note that of all18 Fairvedder births recorded at Scotlandspeople.gov.uk in the 17th century, only one or two of that name are recorded as deaths the following century.
+Early spellings of the surname include Fawvedder, Faarvedder, Faarwedder, and Fairvedder.
+It’s clearly a name that has evolved and changed over the centuries.
+It is interesting to note that of all 18 Fairvedder births recorded at Scotlandspeople.gov.uk in the 17th century, only one or two of that name are recorded as deaths the following century.
 That in itself suggests that the name recorded at death may have had a different spelling from that at birth.

 An online search for “vedder” or “wether” turns up an interesting definition – once again linked to sheep.
-It is a term used to describe a neutered male sheep and those of the older generation in Scotland are still very familiar with it as a word.
+It is a term used to describe a neutered male sheep, and those of the older generation in Scotland are still very familiar with it as a word.
 It is Old English, of Germanic origin (there’s that link again); related to Dutch weer and German Widder.
-In can also be used as a Verb “to wether”, ie. the act of wethering a sheep or goat.
-The term is commonly used on web sites relating to sheep farming, eg. “The need for castration is based on the management of the farm and demands of the market place.
-Ram lambs grow faster than ewe and wether lambs……wether lambs are easier to manage and eliminate the possibilities of early and/or unwanted pregnancies. ”
+It can also be used as a Verb “to wether”, ie, the act of wethering a sheep or goat.
+The term is commonly used on websites relating to sheep farming, eg. “The need for castration is based on the management of the farm and demands of the marketplace”.
+Ram lambs grow faster than ewe lambs, and wether lambs are easier to manage and also eliminate the possibilities of early and/or unwanted pregnancies. ”

 More on the subject here – http://www.sheep101.info/201/dockcastrate.html.
 The equivalent in the horse breeding world is a gelding (another Norse root word).